AlainParadis/program-transformation/index.md

 	</p>
 	<li>Prospective students from high schools</li>
 	<p>
-		High school students are drawn to Graphic Design because it offers a vibrant outlet for creative expression and a pathway to exciting careers in branding, US, motion graphics, and digital media.
+		High school students are drawn to Graphic Design because it offers a vibrant outlet for creative expression and a pathway to exciting careers in branding, UX Design, motion graphics, and digital media.
 The program’s hands-on, studio-based learning environment makes education feel active and engaging, while industry-standard tools and portfolio development prepare students for real-world opportunities.
 It’s a chance to join a community of like-minded creatives and turn passion into profession.
 	</p>
 	<li>Prospective students from universities</li>
 	<p>